-The Linksys Velop is one of the latest to join the wireless mesh network systems (along with Google, Eero and Luma) and, since every Velop device is a tri-band 2×2 router, it can (and does) outperform every other system from the competition.
-The Netgear Orbi is also a WiFi system, but does not use the mesh network approach, instead favouring a main unit + satellites technique.
-Although Netgear advertised the Orbi as a Tri-Band Mesh Home WiFi system, this statement seems to false so far (it can change if Netgear decides to make the nodes communicate with each other, there are still some differences of implementation, so let’s have a closer look at which took the best route.
+The Linksys Velop is among the first to join the wireless mesh network systems (along with Google, Eero, Luma and TP-Link Deco M5) and, since every Velop device is a tri-band 2×2 router, it can (and does) outperform every other dual-band system from the competition.
+The Netgear Orbi is also a WiFi system and, while before it did not use the mesh network approach, instead favouring a main unit + satellites technique, it has recently allowed satellite communication (daisy-chaining), so it functions in a similar manner as Linksys Velop.
+Even if the Orbi satellites are now communicating with each other, there are still some differences of implementation, so let’s have a closer look at which took the best route.

 The first significant hint that the Velop is a mesh system, is the fact that all three device (also called nodes) in the kit are identical (it’s not a rule though, as can be see with the Ubiquiti UniFi or the new generation of Eero), which means that any of the units can be connected to an Internet source (such as a cable modem).
 Furthermore, the next node will connect to the main Velop router, while the third can connect to either the first or the second node (depending on the signal strength, distance between them, the number of connected devices and so on).
 If you add the fourth node, it will again connect to the most suitable node (based on the same aforementioned factors) and the same will happen if you add more nodes to the network.

 The biggest problem that any mesh network suffers is the increased latency and the handling of the backhaul traffic which inevitably slows down the network with every added node.
-Choosing the tri-band approach is definitely a step in the right direction from Linksys, since, more radios translate into more bandwidth for he backhaul and a latency kept in check.
-Of course, since there are three radio bands, a dedicated radio for the backhaul may have proven to be a better idea and people could have experienced a better throughput, at least for the first two nodes.
+Choosing the tri-band approach is definitely a step in the right direction from Linksys, since, more radios translate into more bandwidth for the backhaul and a latency kept in check.
+Of course, since there are three radio bands, a dedicated 5GHz radio for the backhaul is the better idea and people can experience a better throughput, at least for the first two nodes.
 While Linksys doesn’t have a specific ‘powerful’ 5GHz radio dedicated for backhaul, it allows any of the three radio bands to become the ‘dedicated’ radio for the backhaul traffic at any given time, depending on a number of factors (distance, signal strength and more), so the clients would, theoretically get the best performance.